 Pre-Columbian Developments and Native Americans

-But even in the decades and centuries before the rise of mass communication, advances in travel and household technologies, or the widespread increase leisure activities, it is still possible to track ways that religious practice intersected with what we might tentatively call amusement or entertainment.
+But even in the decades and centuries before the rise of mass communication, advances in travel and household technologies, or the widespread increase in leisure activities, religious practice intersected with what we might tentatively call amusement or entertainment.
 Native Americans had developed a range of rituals, games, and performances that fit the pattern long before Christopher Columbus landed in the Bahamas in 1492.
 Many lively and complex rituals, ceremonies, songs, and performances continued long after European conquest and settlement.
-Others died out as small pox and deadly diseases decimated native populations.
+Others died out as small pox and other deadly diseases decimated native populations.
 The Pueblo Indians of the southwest, for instance, created dance performances—featuring clowns, masks, kachinas, and elaborate costumes—that had spiritual and entertainment value for the community.

 Sports and games, too, were imbued with spiritual meaning for centuries in the Americas.
 Mayans and Aztecs built stone courts for ball games near to places of worship.
 The games themselves spoke to the creation story of the sun and the moon.
-Later the Choctaws played and watched games of lacrosse with similar reverence.
+Later, the Choctaws played and watched games of lacrosse with similar reverence.
 The game was played with deerskin balls and sticks with raccoon-skin nets.
 Social strife could be worked out through games.
 Intricate rituals and worship ceremonies took place in the days before matches.
 In some ways, these traditions still live on today.
 Anthropologist Kendall Blanchard argues that the importance of Native American sports “goes beyond the playing fields, the courts, the tracks.
 From Eskimos in the Alaskan north to the Yahgan of Tierra del Feugo, sport has its roots in the very essence of Native American life.”
 Blanchard frames this in the context of a “playful worldview” that contrasts with “the less playful style of industrial Europe.”
-In 1637 the Englishman Thomas Morton, an original settler at Mount Wollaston south of Boston, observed the local natives.
+In 1637, the Englishman Thomas Morton, an original settler at Mount Wollaston south of Boston, observed the local natives.
 “They exercise themselves in gaming and playing of jugling trickes,” he wrote, “and all manner of Revelles, which they are delighted in; [so] that it is admirable to behold what pastime they use of severall kindes; every one striving to surpass each other.
 After this manner they spend their time.”

 Colonizers and Cultures in Conflict

 The 16th and 17th century arrival of early English, French, Portuguese, and Spanish settlers in North America brought new notions of what constituted entertainment and leisure activity.
-Catholic feast days could enliven settlers’ otherwise often dreary existence.
+Catholic feast days could brighten settlers’ otherwise often dreary existence.
 So, too, could theatrical performances.
-The French and Spanish colonizers even used performances in order to assimilate natives to Christianity and teach about their presumed superior culture.
+The French and Spanish colonizers even used performances to assimilate natives to Christianity and teach about their presumed superior culture.
 Yet, French Jesuits tended to view the revelries of natives as anything but edifying.
 Missionaries in Canada, for instance, described Indian ceremonies, music, and dance rituals as demonic and degrading.
 But the French Jesuits, in particular, were set apart from many other colonists for their interest in, and occasional acceptance of, native cultural practices.